ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 - Heater 1 and 2 have a 20 seconds startup delay between each other.
 - Air pump and heater 2 can't run at the same time.

 We will implement the same rules to our board so the maximum current draw will be around 8A with a peak around 11A when starting the heater or the pump.
-(Which is about what is announced by Intex around 2400 Watts)
+(Which is about what is announced by Intex around 2400 Watts).
+By dimension the track width for 10A, 2oz/ft copper, an ambiant temperature of 25°C and a maximum temperature elevation, we find that we need a 2,36 mm (93mil) track width.

-For a 35um copper track PCB, a maximum temperature increase of 20°C and an ambiant temperature of 25°C we have the following width for the power tracks :

-- Heater 1 : TO BE CALCULATED
-- Heater 2 : TO BE CALCULATED
-- Water Pump : TO BE CALCULATED
-- Air Pump : TO BE CALCULATED

 ### d) Board production